 A study of the legal rules which determine whether non-contractual civil liability arises from conduct resulting in harm to others.
 Topics covered include intentional wrongs and negligence, as well as defenses commonly asserted in tort actions.
 Torts II is a continuation of Torts I.

 UPPER-LEVEL COURSES (REQUIRED)

-Business Associations (LAW 710) – 4 hrs.; May be taken any semester during Second or Third Year
+Business Associations (LAW 710) – 4 hrs.; Must be taken during Second Year